We have made over 20 releases targeting AdonisJS v7 since last month. Many of these are bug fixes, small improvements

 The penalize method handles the logic of consuming or resetting points based on whether the callback succeeds or fails, making dual rate-limiting straightforward to implement.

-VineJS has been updated to v4 with several notable improvements:
+VineJS v4VineJS has been updated to v4 with several notable improvements:

-- Support for the Standard Schema specification
+Support for the Standard Schema

-- Ability to pick and omit properties during schema re-use
+Ability to pick and omit properties during schema re-use

-- Ability to mark union types as nullable and optional
+Ability to mark union types as nullable and optional

-You can check out the complete list of changes in the VineJS v4 release notes.
+You can check out the complete list of changes in the VineJS v4 release notes

 Next in the pipeline

-We are working on an RPC client and type-safe URL builder for Inertia applications.
+RPC client and type-safe URL builderWe are working on an RPC client and type-safe URL builder for Inertia applications.
 The RPC client provides a type-safe fetch API for client applications, while the URL builder allows you to create URLs using route names instead of hardcoding them.

 This way, changing a route definition later will not break anything in your codebase.
 The URLs are generated dynamically based on the route name.

 Building these features required writing a routes scanner that walks through controllers and validators to generate a map of routes along with their expected inputs and outputs.
-You can check out the implementation on GitHub if you are curious about the low-level details.
+You can check out the implementation on GitHub

-We are adding support for key rotation and multiple encryption algorithms to the encryption module.
+Encryption moduleWe are adding support for key rotation and multiple encryption algorithms to the encryption module.
 Key rotation will allow you to frequently recycle encryption keys without loosing data that was previously encrypted with an old key.

-Session collection
+Session collectionThe session collection

-The session collection feature will provide low-level APIs needed to build features like "logout from all devices" within AdonisJS applications.
+feature will provide low-level APIs needed to build features like "logout from all devices" within AdonisJS applications.
 This gives you more control over how sessions are managed across multiple devices or browsers.

-You can check out the complete development roadmap on GitHub to see what else we are working on.
+Full roadmapYou can check out the complete development roadmap on GitHub

-AdonisJS v7 is currently in closed preview and available to Insiders.
+.
 If you are an Insider, you can start using all these improvements and changes today.
 Your feedback will help shape the final version of v7 before the public release.

 We expect the upgrade path to be smooth since the breaking changes are minimal.
 The goal is to deliver meaningful improvements without disrupting existing applications.